-Lisbon travel guide, the capital of Portugal, the last western country of the European continent.
-We tour the famous Lisbon elevator, the Tejo river, Estadio de Luz Light Stadium, the National Maritime Museum, the Explorers’ monument, Belem Tower, Salazar Bridge, Libertad Boulevard and Lisbon’s historic city center.
+Travel guide to Lisbon, the capital of Portugal, famous for its explorers and the last country in the west of the European continent.
+We take a wonderful tour of the famous Lisbon elevator, Tejo river, Estadio de Luz Stadium of Light, National maritime museum, Explorers monument, Belem Tower, Salazar Bridge, Libertad Avenue, Earthquake Monument and Lisbon’s historic city centre.

-We are in Lisbon, the capital of Portugal, which is the last representative of the European continent in the west.
-The city has a very historical past just like Portugal.
-Its only neighbor by land is Spain, a European country like itself.
-It has a close neighborhood with Morocco from the Mediterranean.
-Lisbon is also the westernmost city of the Portuguese mainland.
-If we don’t count the Portuguese Islands in the Atlantic Ocean, of course.
+We are in Lisbon, the capital of Portugal, the last representative of the European continent in the west.
+The city, like Portugal, has a very historical past.
+Its only neighbor by land is Spain, which is also a European country like itself.
+It has a close neighbor with Morocco from the Mediterranean.
+Except for the Portuguese islands in the Atlantic Ocean, Lisbon is the westernmost city of the Portuguese mainland.

 Yazı İçeriği / Index